ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-**4. Start the App.** Now our client agent can be built into a binary file and started with `./client`.
+**4. Start the App** with `./client` so our client agent is built into a binary file and initiated.

 The client is designed to communicate with the vpp-agent acting as a server.
-Start the vpp-agent with the `-grpc-config` flag and set the endpoint and the network in the GRPC config file to the same values (hard-coded) as in our GRPC client application.
+Start the vpp-agent with the `-grpc-config` flag and set the endpoint and the network in the GRPC config file to the same values (hard-coded) used in our GRPC client application.
 This is so they can communicate with each other.

 ### Plugin usage

-The GRPC client application can connect to the Ligato-based GRPC server.
-In this part we will show you how to use the client to put GRPC configuration and how to watch on notifications.
+The GRPC client application can connect to the GRPC server.
+We will now show you how to use the client to put the GRPC configuration, and watch for notifications.

 ### Config publisher

 For tutorial purposes, we simulate configuration provisioning from the client plugin `Init()`.
 During the init phase, a new go routine starts and puts example configuration to the GRPC server.

 Add the following code to the `/grpc/plugins/grpc/grpc_client.go`:

-1. Wxample setup in `configure()` method
+**1. Setup in `configure()` method**

 ```go
 func (p *Client) configure() {